 The following article describes costs for interworking with other systems and across sites, conferences, upgrades, maintenance and service fees.

 About the author:

-Ronald Schlager is independent trainer, consultant, book author and blogger about communications technologies and their applications.
+Ronald Schlager is independent trainer, consultant, and blogger about communications technologies and their applications.

 Ronald Schlager´s profiles: